stanulilic/stanleyulili.com-old/_posts/2019-08-12-how-to-install-git-bash-on-windows.md

 {: .notice--warning}

 **Tip:** If you need
-Unix tools, you will have to open the Git Bash.
+Unix tools, you will have to open the Git Bash terminal.
 So go ahead with this option if that is what you want.
 {: .notice--info}

 Select **"Use Git and optional Unix tools from the Command Prompt"** option if you want to use both Git and Unix commands that come with Git Bash on Windows Command Prompt or Powershell.
 This option will override some default Windows Command Prompt tools like find and sort.
 I don't use CMD or Powershell that much to worry about that.
 So I will go ahead with this option by clicking "Next".